emilbratt/OTGT/Datawarehouse/webroot/README.md

 This is the webserver that brings some functionality to the user such as reading values from the POS database and reports

-## Setup the http web-server
+## Setting up the http server

-### Install a headless Debian and set password, set date/time etc
+### Install a headless Debian, make sure date/time are correct e.g.

 * Once you have an up and running system, follow these commands